Without even trying, I've lived on the edge of a knife.

 - Who's Laughing Now?

-A Butt Monkey or The Woobie turns evil in order to get respect.
+A Butt-Monkey or The Woobie turns evil in order to get respect or take revenge on his tormentors.

 - Adopt the Dog